coelacant1/PTXEngine/README.md

     umbrella generator and creates `src/reflection_entry_gen.cpp` which forces `Class::Describe()` calls to ensure registration objects are emitted in the final shared object.
+- The CMake target `ptx_update_registry` regenerates the reflection umbrella header (`generated/ptx/ptxall.hpp`) and updates the PTX registry cache.
+It is built automatically, but you can run it manually with:

+    ```bash
+    cmake --build build --target ptx_update_registry
+    ```
+- Static utility namespaces (for example `ptx::Console`, `ptx::Random`,
+    `ptx::Time`) expose a nested `Reflection` struct that forwards to their static functions so they appear in the registry without requiring instances.
+Follow this pattern for other static-only modules that need runtime access.
 - The Python wrapper is at `lib/ptx_python/ptx/reflection.py` and exposes `PTXReflection` to enumerate classes, create instances, read/write fields, and invoke methods.